mukamel-lab/SingleCellFusion_EnhancerPaper/README.md

 # Robust enhancer-gene association prediction using single cell transcriptomes and epigenomes

-This is the repository that hosts customized scripts for the analysis of enhancer-gene associations in neurons from mouse primary motor cortex.
+This repository hosts customized scripts for the analysis of enhancer-gene associations in neurons from mouse primary motor cortex.

 Reference:
 - [Xie, Armand et al. 2021; Robust enhancer-gene regulation identified by single-cell transcriptomes and epigenomes](https://www.biorxiv.org/content/10.1101/2021.10.25.465795v1)